ArrogantGao/ArrogantGao.github.io/blogs/treewidth.md

 ### Tree Decomposition and Tree Width

-Intuitively, a **tree decomposition** represents the vertices of a given graph $G$ as subtrees of a tree, in such a way that vertices in $G$ are adjacent only when the corresponding subtrees intersect[^treedecomp].
+Intuitively, a [**tree decomposition**](https://en.wikipedia.org/wiki/Tree_decomposition) represents the vertices of a given graph $G$ as subtrees of a tree, in such a way that vertices in $G$ are adjacent only when the corresponding subtrees intersect.

 The tree decomposition of a graph is a tree whose nodes are subsets of the vertices of the graph, and the following conditions are satisfied: